JanusHCP/policies/disposable_media_policy.md

 ## Disposable Media Policy

 1. The use of any removable media to store information is both prohibited & disabled.
+All employee devices will have external & disposable media ports disabled.